danmbrown/city-of-whispers/Moves.md

 You may not mark Histories or City Demands to affect this roll, but you may use Secrets.

-### Push to Act or Inform
+### Direct Someone to Act
-When you demand someone *provide information* or *take action*, describe what you're demanding and whether you're offering **peril**, **value**, or **logic**.
+When you demand someone *provide information* they have access to or *take an action* they are capable of taking, describe what you're demanding and whether you're offering **peril**, **value**, or **logic**.

 If you're demanding they act against their self-interest, or reveal something that betrays their interests, pick a **strong reaction**.

-If you're demanding they act against or betray another's interest, roll based on your offer of peril, value, or logic
+If you're demanding they act against or betray another's interest, roll based on your offer of peril, value, or logic.

-If it's not clear whether the request involves betrayal, roll with advantage.
+NPCs will react to each offer type differently.
+The Magistrate will indicate whether you should roll with Sway, Heat, or Sway + Heat.

 On a hit, pick a **weak reaction**.
 On 7-9, they pick a **consequence**.